acemod/ACE3/wiki/development/coding-guidelines.md

 Putting the opening brace in it's own line wastes a lot of space, and keeping the closing brace on the same level as the keyword makes it easier to recognize what exactly the brace closes.

 ### 5.2.
 Indents
-Ever new scope should be on a new ident.
+Ever new scope should be on a new indent.
 This will make the code easier to understand and read.
 Indentations consist of 4 spaces.
 Tabs are not allowed.

 Good example: